Why CBD | Cannabis Businesses Should Stop Wasting Money on SEO

 That means that they use that data to give their users what they want, not cater to you and your SEO strategists list of keywords.
 Which brings us to our next reason…

-2. Search Engines like Google are using a “pay-to-play” model
+2. Search Engines are using a “pay-to-play” model

 Google makes its money through advertising.
 And their message is clear: If you want to sell directly through the Google platform, then you’ll need to pay for it.

 But for CBD and cannabis businesses, this is bad news.
 Even if you had the budget and wanted to pay for advertising, you’re simply not allowed to do that.